fraterrisus/walkthroughs/phantasie-1/index.md

 **Attack** is, quite simply, how likely you are to hit with a melee attack.
 Your weapon's ranking affects this as well.

 **Parry** is the same – I presume that if you pick the Parry action in combat, you get a chance to parry any attack that hits you based on this skill and your shield ranking.
+It's unclear if shields have any passive effect on defense.

 **Swim** is your ability to not drown while traveling through water.
 You can treat this as if it's a percentage out of 100; I found that anyone with a 100 or better never drowned.